Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/twihs/slave/i2c_eeprom_emulation/readme.md

    Build twihs_eeprom application (which is used as TWIHS master) using its IDE

 2. Build TWIHS slave application (used as TWIHS slave) using its IDE
-3. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card) for each board
-4. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot) for each board
-5. Run application on TWIHS slave board and then run the application on TWIHS master board
+3. Run application on TWIHS slave board and then run the application on TWIHS master board
-6. LED on the TWIHS master board indicates success or failure:
+4. LED on the TWIHS master board indicates success or failure:

     - The LED is turned ON when the value read from the TWIHS slave matches with the written value
     - The LED is turned OFF when the value read from the TWIHS slave did not match with the written value